There are different levels of playing table tennis.

 1).
 Get Familiar with the Rules

-Contrary to how most players master this part, it’s important to get familiar with the rules even before you properly begin training for tennis playing.
+Contrary to how most players master this part, it is important to get familiar with the rules even before you begin proper training for tennis playing.
 Without this, you might lose a lot of game points out of frustration.
 The rules help you draw fine boundaries to what is perceived as a foul and how to work your way around them.
 See our comprehensive list of table tennis rules.

 2).
 Master Your Grips :